hacspec/hax/engine/utils/phase_debug_webapp/README.md

 phase.

 ### How to
-When running `cargo circus into BACKEND`, pass the option `--debug-engine DEBUG_DIRECTORY` to the subcommand `into`, with `DEBUG_DIRECTORY` an existing directory of your choice.
+When running `cargo hax into BACKEND`, pass the option `--debug-engine DEBUG_DIRECTORY` to the subcommand `into`, with `DEBUG_DIRECTORY` an existing directory of your choice.
 For instance, `DEBUG_DIRECTORY` could be `/tmp/something`.